TaylanUB/scheme-bytestructures/README.md

 other index is given, it implicitly dereferences and re-uses that index for its contained descriptor.

+Both forms are syntax, not procedures, because an arbitrary-length argument list would require heap allocation, which is undesirable for the ubiquitous accessing and mutating operations.

-For both syntaxes, if the given indices don't exhaust the nested descriptors of the bytestructure, i.e. following the indices still leaves us on a compound descriptor, then either the compound descriptor on which we arrived can provide a custom action, or a default action is taken: when referencing, a bytestructure is returned which encapsulates the relevant bytevector and the offset and descriptor at which we arrived, such that referencing or setting could continue from that point by using that bytestructure; when setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived.
+For both syntaxes, if the given indices don't exhaust the nested descriptors of the bytestructure, i.e. following the indices still leaves us on a compound descriptor, then either the compound descriptor on which we arrived can provide a custom action, or a default action is taken: when referencing, a bytestructure is returned which encapsulates the bytevector, offset, and descriptor at which we arrived, such that referencing or setting could continue from that point by using that bytestructure; when setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived.

+In other words:

     (bytestructure-ref bs 'y)
-    ===> A bytestructure with:
+    => A bytestructure with:
          bytevector: (bytestructure-bytevector bs)
          offset:     (+ 2 (bytestructure-offset bs))
          descriptor: uint8-v3
+         ;; Offset is 2 because a uint16 was skipped.

     (bytestructure-set! bs 'y #vu8(...))
     ;; Equivalent to: